-Through Leader +, the Brading Centre accessed funding to undertake a project to provide IT training to the residents of Brading.
+Through Leader+, the Brading Centre accessed funding to undertake a project to provide IT training to the residents of Brading.
 The aim of the project is to provide residents with the opportunity to learn about and become familiar with the use of Information Technology.
-People attending the IT courses at the Centre so far have been retired persons and young but wishing to learn IT skills are visited by the IT Project Manager who offers them the use of a lap top computer .
+People attending the IT courses at the Centre so far have been retired persons and young mothers.
+The latter wish to learn IT to enable them to pursue permanent employment opportunities.
+The Leader+ proposal included setting up a homework club and cyber cafe sessions for nine to eighteen year-olds.
+The Brading IT Project addresses the transport problem by providing locally those services which residents usually travel to Newport or Ryde to get.
+Disabled residents or those unable to make the journey to the Centre but wishing to learn IT skills are visited by the IT Project Manager who offers them the use of a lap top computer .